Frequently Asked Questions

 What is a bidet?

 A 'bidet' (pronounced bee-dáy ) is a personal cleansing method utilising a stream of water, which is more hygienic and beneficial to the use of toilet paper.
-Click here if you are really interested and want to know more about bidets.

 Then what is an electronic bidet?

 It is an electronic toilet seat that attaches to your existing toilet bowl.
 It replaces your existing toilet seat and has a number of functions including heated seat, posterior wash, feminine wash, enema wash, warm air drying and deodoriser.